Chart Color Schemes

 Infrastructure

-Macedon has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Macedon has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Eight projects identified by AreaSearch are expected to impact the area, significantly influencing its performance.
-These include Hanging Rock to Daylesford Shared Trail, Macedon Ranges Sports Precinct, Hamilton Road Reconstruction New Gisborne to Riddells Creek, and Gisborne Business Park Development.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that could impact the region.
+Notable ones are Hanging Rock to Daylesford Shared Trail, Macedon Ranges Sports Precinct, Hamilton Road Reconstruction New Gisborne to Riddells Creek, and Gisborne Business Park Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.